Specialist R&D Tax & Grant Funding Advisors

 How can we help?

-Our specialist team has a 100% success rate in delivering maximum claims for UK Animation companies.
+Our specialist team has proven successful in delivering maximum claims for UK Animation companies.

 Animation Tax Relief Video

-• Confident of delivering value to our clients, we offer our ATR services on a success fee-only basis.
+• Confident in delivering value to our clients, we offer our ATR services on a success fee-only basis.

-• We handle your ATR claim from start to finish, with the aim of taking up as little of your time as possible.
+• We handle your ATR claim from start to finish and aim to take up as little of your time as possible.

-• Our expert consultants can identify all of your qualifying projects and all your eligible expenses, including costs often missed by accountants and in-house teams.
+• Our expert consultants can identify your qualifying projects and eligible expenses, including costs often missed by accountants and in-house teams.

 Frequently asked questions